bwalterscoding/applesairplanes/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 5

-* System dependencies
+* System dependencies, bootstrap,

 * Configuration